 Orwell’s 1984: A Classic for High School English

 The only thing I enjoy more than reading this novel is teaching Orwell’s 1984.
-With the help of the activities and ideas in this blog post, I hope you enjoy teaching it as well.
-If you’re looking for more resources to teach 1984, be sure to check out Mondays Made Easy’s 1984 Novel Study Unit.
-This unit includes digital and ready-to-print activities for both remote and in-person learning.
+With the help of the activities and ideas in this blog post, I hope you enjoy teaching it as well!
+If you’re looking for more resources to teach 1984, be sure to check out my 1984 Novel Study Unit.
 In addition to the resources mentioned in this blog post, this bundle also includes bell ringer assessments, chapter-by-chapter comprehension questions, additional reading activities, and more!
-Click here to preview the bundle in my Teachers Pay Teachers store.
+Click here to download my free pacing guide for this unit!